Nikita Mishra

 EXCLUSIVE: The experiential agency appoints Mayumi Ninomiya as general manager and targets doubling revenue by 2025.

 Jack Morton is expanding its Asia-Pacific operations with a new Tokyo office following a 50% year-on-year revenue increase in Japan in 2024.
-The global brand-experience agency has appointed Mayumi Ninomiya as general manager, tasked with building a local team and scaling operations to meet growing demand.
-The company aims to double its Japan business by the end of 2025.
+The global brand-experience agency, which already has offices in Singapore, Melbourne, and Sydney in APAC, has appointed Mayumi Ninomiya as general manager.
+Ninomiya's remit is to build a local team in Tokyo and scale operations to meet growing demand, with the company aiming to double its Japan business by the end of 2025.

 Ninomiya, formerly general manager at event marketing agency MCI, has nearly 15 years of experience delivering activations for multinational clients in Japan.
 She will lead recruitment efforts, with plans to hire at least five new event producers and creatives this year, in addition to working with contract production teams.
 The Tokyo office will serve as Jack Morton’s hub for Japan, supporting both local and global clients.